JackStouffer/Flask-Foundation/README.md

 ##What Is Not Included

+Some items which you may need for your setup but are not included to keep this framework agnostic

 * A WSGI setup.
-This is largely based off of ones individual production setup, so it is not included.
 * A Redis or a Memcached setup for Flask-Cache.
-* A database migration tool, like South.
-This is not included due to the fact that for 99.9% of people this is overkill.
+* A database migration tool
-* A database backend for SQLAlchemy.
-SQLAlchemy does not come with a way to connect to the database and must be provided.
-These backends can be found on the SQLAlchemy documentation.
+* A database backend for SQLAlchemy
-* A admin interface tool.
-Some like the library Flask-Admin, others want to build their own.
-I don't include it because I believe that it is no where close to being as customizable as it should be.
-* A publishing tool like fabric.
-Which tool you use is totally up to your personal preference as well as your production environment, which is why it is not included.
-* A vagrant setup.
-For most people vagrant is overkill, but the vagrant setup is entirely based of off your production setup so it is not included here.
+* A admin interface tool
+* A publishing tool like fabric
+* A vagrant setup

-##Usage
+##Usage And Structure

-###The Makefile
+###Using Make To Setup Our Environment

 First, lets use the included make file to setup our dev environment.
 To see all of the available commands, just type make.